MahdiPorkar-github/EatNow/README.md

 - How to use MVP to structure your app code.
 - Implementing repository pattern with MVP.
-- Performing room queries with Kotlin Coroutines.
+- Using Coroutines With Room
 - How to support both night,light themes on Android.

 ## 📷 Previews